 - If applied to the scalp, do not wash hair or take a bath or shower right after application.

-- Do not bandage or otherwise occlude the treated skin area unless directed by the physician.
+- Do not occlude the treatment area with a bandage or other covering unless directed by the physician.

-- Instruct patients not to use other products containing calcipotriene or a corticosteroid with Taclonex® Topical Suspension without first talking to the physician.
+- Applicator: Instruct patients to wash hands if Taclonex® Topical Suspension gets on the fingers Instruct patients not to use other products containing calcipotriene or a corticosteroid with Taclonex® Topical Suspension without first talking to the physician.

 - Instruct patients who use Taclonex® Topical Suspension to avoid excessive exposure to either natural or artificial sunlight (including tanning booths, sun lamps, etc.).